Last updated 2022-September-20

 Please Read All of the Below Carefully

-If the change you wish to make is not specifically listed in either of the first two sub-menus below, or if you are in any doubt as to whether your project complies with HOA covenant restrictions and/or architectural rulings, we strongly recommend you submit an , or at the very least send a query, to arc@cardinalglen.org, so as to avoid a possible violation.
+If the change you wish to make is not specifically listed in either of the first two sections below, or if you are in any doubt as to whether your project complies with HOA covenant restrictions and/or architectural rulings, we strongly recommend you submit our , or at the very least send a query, to arc@cardinalglen.org, so as to avoid a possible violation.

 Changes that Require an Architectural Review Application